pamelot317/SF_bike_share/README.md

 - This is the repo for Statistical Data Technologies STA 141 class at UC Davis.

-There are three main Jupyter Notebook and 2 html files:
+There are three main Jupyter Notebook and two html files:

 1. __sf_bike_share_project.ipynb__ contains the final version codes.
 2. __sf_bike_share_project_to_generate_HTML.ipynb__ contains the final version of Jupyter Notebook used to generate the HTML file for our Data Science portfolio.